-- acknowledge the special relationship that Aboriginal and Torres Strait Islander people have with their traditional lands and waters - value the experiences, knowledge, perspectives and cultures of Aboriginal and Torres Strait islander peoples, including in a formal sense within projects where appropriate, and protect these as we would any other intellectual property elements - consistently seek to demonstrate informed respect for Indigenous Australians and work with our partners to achieve the same in developing research, development and extension projects and realising their outcomes - incorporate Indigenous knowledge where relevant into research projects and delivery of outcomes.
+- acknowledge the special relationship that Aboriginal and Torres Strait Islander people have with their traditional lands and waters - value the experiences, knowledge, perspectives and cultures of Aboriginal and Torres Strait islander peoples, including in a formal sense within projects where appropriate, and protect these as we would any other intellectual property elements - consistently seek to demonstrate informed respect for Indigenous Australians and work with our partners to achieve the same in developing research, development and extension projects and realising their outcomes - incorporate Indigenous knowledge where relevant in to research projects and delivery of outcomes.

-4. Research and development on fishing and aquaculture for and by Indigenous Australians
+Research and development on fishing and aquaculture for and by Indigenous Australians

-The FRDC recognises several sectors within Australian fishing and aquaculture.
-While Indigenous Australians can be included in any of these, the FRDC also acknowledges that Indigenous connection and involvement in fishing and aquaculture as a sector in its own right.
+The FRDC recognises a number of sectors to Australian fishing and aquaculture, while Indigenous Australians can participate in any of these the FRDC also acknowledges that Indigenous connection and involvement in fishing and aquaculture as a sector in its own right.